Call Now Free Quote

 When a limestone element has localized damage - a spalled corner, a delaminated surface section, a chip at a sill edge - full stone replacement is not always warranted or appropriate.
 The dutchman repair is the preferred technique when the surrounding stone is structurally sound and the damage is limited to a defined area.

 A dutchman repair begins by defining the boundaries of the damaged zone.
 Deteriorated material is cut back to sound stone using hand tools and low-vibration methods.
 The void is undercut slightly for mechanical retention.
-An insert is cut from matching Indiana limestone - same grade, color range, and finish as the original - shaped to fit precisely, bedded in lime mortar (not Portland cement), and pointed flush with the surrounding surface.
+An insert is cut from matching Indiana limestone - same grade, color range, and finish as the original - shaped to fit precisely, bedded in Natural Hydraulic Lime mortar (not Portland cement), and pointed flush with the surrounding surface.
 When done correctly, the repair is invisible: matching stone, matching mortar, matching surface finish produce a continuous element, not a patch.

 Dutchman repair is disqualified when: fractures extend through the full stone thickness; delamination covers more than approximately one-third of the element’s surface area; or previous repairs with Portland cement, paint, or sealers have compromised the substrate to the point where a sound insert bed cannot be established.
 In those cases, full stone replacement is required.
 Where neither technique is feasible on high-significance decorative elements, a compatible penetrating consolidant can stabilize deteriorating material without altering its appearance.